Gilgabunada/Gilgabunada/README.md

 ### About Me
 - 🧑‍🎓 3rd year Bachelor of Science in Computer Engineering and trying to make my code less buggy than my room.
 - 💞️ I’m looking to collaborate on innovative tech projects and coding challenges.

+### ⚡ Fun Fact
-- ⚡ Fun fact: I love doing hardware projects, My latest creation?
+- I love doing hardware projects, My latest creation?
 A smart fridge that tells me when I'm out of snacks. 🍫

-### Fun Fact
 - I once tried to teach my cat to code.
 It didn't go well, but now she can type "meow" really fast.